 Because of the light and changing colors of the foothills of the Sierra Madre, sunrises and sunsets in San Miguel de Allende can be quite dramatic.

 IF YOU GO

-Over 50?
 San Miguel de Allende is rich in history and sophisticated in terms of its cuisine and culture.
-Fun to explore by foot, there are beautiful places to stay such as Hotel Matilda and the Rosewood San Miguel de Allende.
+Fun to explore by foot, there are beautiful 5-star luxury accommodations such as Belmond Casa de Sierra Nevada, Hotel Matilda and Rosewood San Miguel de Allende.